NicoBrug/unity-sensors/README.md

 ## About The Project

-This project aims to build tools for numerical simulation with unity (sensors, environment, communication between processes).
+This project aims to build tools for numerical simulation with unity (sensors, actuators,environment).
-Parameterizable components will be available as well as tools that can be quickly integrated according to different manufacturers' specifications (including sensors).These components are intended for use with robotic development platforms such as ROS(2), as well as for testing AI or SLAM algorithms in python or other languages.
+Parameterizable components will be available as well as tools that can be quickly integrated according to different manufacturers' specifications.These components are intended for use with robotic development platforms such as ROS(2), as well as for testing AI or SLAM algorithms in python or other languages.
 In order to simplify the export of sensor data from the simulation, it is possible to use the dedicated python server to retrieve the data and then test the developed systems.

 ## Getting Started